Charing Cross tube station: Ticket hall refurbishment and closure of subways

 In 2016 and 2017, the two ticket halls were separately closed for refurbishment.
 In each one, interior finishes and lighting were replaced and new ticket barriers were installed.
 The Northern line ticket hall closed in September 2016 and was scheduled to reopen in July 2017, but reopened a month earlier.
 Following its reopening, Northern line Night Tube services began stopping at the station on 30 June 2017.
 They had been introduced on the line in November 2016, but did not serve Charing Cross until the Northern line ticket hall reopened.

 In June 2020 a planning approval was granted to close the subways to Adelaide Street, William IV Street and the north side of Strand and convert the space to office and retail use linked to the building above.

 Use in media

-As the Jubilee line platforms and track are maintained by TfL for operational reasons, they can be used by film and television makers requiring a modern Underground station location.
+As the Jubilee line platforms at Charing Cross are fully maintained by TfL for operational purposes, they are frequently used as a filming location for productions requiring a modern Underground station.

 Films, television productions and music videos that have been shot at Charing Cross include: